psysrc/blip/docs/refs/README.md

 The documents here are also the core Blip test suite!
 They are parsed automatically and executed in the unit tests, meaning they remain up to date as the code changes.

+If you're not sure where to start, check out [Basic Programs](basic_programs.md) first.